JyothiSreeMasina/Weather-Forecast-Website/README.md

 Weather Forecast Web Application

 This web application provides a 7-day weather forecast for a specified city.

-Users can enter the name of the city to retrieve and display weather information, including daily high and low temperatures, weather conditions, and icons representing the weather.
-The application is built with HTML, CSS, and JavaScript, using jQuery for DOM manipulation and fetching data from a weather API.
+Users can enter the name of the city to retrieve and display weather information,including daily high and low temperatures, weather conditions, and icons representing the weather.

+The application is built with HTML, CSS, and JavaScript,using jQuery for DOM manipulation and fetching data from a weather API.

 Features